muellerberndt/mythx-api-curl/README.md

 * Submit a contract for analysis, creating a job run with a UUID
 * See the status of job using the UUID of a previously submitted analysis
 * Get the results of a previously finished analysis using the UUID
+* See a list of previously submitted analyses
-* Get the API version number
+* Get the current versions of Mythril API and its core sub-modules
+* Get the OpenAPI specification

 To submit a job for use `analyses.sh` for analysis:
 ---------------------------------------------------------------